 And then there are those times when they’re happily playing with….nothing.
 Absolutely nothing.
 So what is drawing their undivided attention?
 And just who or what are they playing with!?
 It vexes me and then I get annoyed because I often get frustrated when I don’t understand something.
 Not to mention it’s just plain creepy.

 What’s even worse (and something else I’m sure cat owners can attest to) is when I wake up in the morning — or worse yet in the middle of the night — to find their huge dilated eyes only inches from mine as their feline vision bores into me.
 I have no clue how long they have been there staring at me.
 And regardless of that, it bothers me to think about what could be going through their heads.
 Something tells me they’re not thinking, “Wow, I’m so glad Wendy takes care of me.
 She’s so, so good.
 She’s the best.”
 More than likely they’re hatching some fiendish plan to overthrow me as head of the household and becoming their own cat powered sovereign state.

 It’s said that many of our domesticated animals have a sixth sense; something that feels a presence that we humans can’t pick up on.
 Maybe when my cats are staring at “nothing,” they are actually being entertained by a ghost or some invisible demon or entity that I just can’t see.
-I’m not going to go down that path because it makes a cold chill shiver down my spine.
+I simply refuse to go down that path because I just do not have time to worry about unpaying house guests hanging about the place along with everything else I’ve got on my plate.
 All I can hope is that if they are seeing spirits maybe, just maybe, those invisible beings like me and will tell my cats not to stage a coup.
 But knowing my luck, they’d probably just team up to take me down.